Microshak/MicroNotes/Language/Java/JavaBasics.md

 #Spring boot

 1. goto https://start.spring.io/
-1. put in the dependancies then download the zip, unzip, and open in intellij
+1. put in the dependencies then download the zip, unzip, and open in Intellij
 1. mvn package
 1. sudo mvn spring-boot:run